kysonic/xhr/README.md

 # xhr

-XmlHttpRequest for you es6 project.
+XmlHttpRequest for your es6 projects.
 Required features only.

 ##Getting started